shinolab/autd3-old-monorepo/doc/book/src/en/FFI/python.md

 ## Installation

-[PyPI](https://pypi.org/project/pyautd3/) package is available, you can install it from pip.
+[PyPI](https://pypi.org/project/pyautd3/) package is available; you can install it from pip.

 ```
 pip install pyautd3
 ```

-Or you can install from the autd3 repository.
+Or you can install it from the autd3 repository.

 ```
 pip install git+https://github.com/shinolab/autd3.git#subdirectory=python